ThomasArts/aetmodel/ThreatModel.md

 1. **The user model is completely flat**, there is only one type of users in the system, all users have equal privileges.
 	* To be discussed

+2. **Security of Epoch nodes** relies on the security of the compilation toolchain.

+3. **Security of Epoch nodes** relies on the absence of malicious Erlang nodes running on the same platform.

 ### FALSE Assumptions
 1. **A node's private key** is the only data that must remain secret at all times